ratwolfzero/ratwolfzero/README.md

 ## 📌 Introduction

-From the Mandelbrot Set to Fourier Analysis, Cellular Automata, and beyond, each repository uses computations to explore how simple rules give rise to intricate patterns, dynamic behaviors, and emergent complexity.
-Whether it’s the mesmerizing pathways of diffusion-limited aggregation, the enigmatic sequences of the Collatz Conjecture, or the symmetrical elegance of mathematical wallpaper, these projects reveal the hidden artistry of mathematics.
+From the Mandelbrot Set to Fourier Analysis, Cellular Automata, and beyond, these repositories reveal how simple rules generate intricate patterns, dynamic behaviors, and emergent complexity.
+Whether tracing diffusion-limited aggregation, unraveling the Collatz Conjecture, or designing mathematical wallpapers, each project highlights the hidden artistry of mathematics.

 ---